thomastownsend/job-manager/readme.txt

 = Special Thanks =

+* George Stephanis - For his quick assist to get a fix out for the Cross-Site Scripting (XSS) bug.
+* [CSS Hero] (https://www.csshero.org),for for their support of Open Source projects by providing development tools and resources like CSS Hero.
+* Vladimir Garagulya [User Role Editor] (https://www.role-editor.com), for his support on user roles and options for Job Manager.
-* Matt Wild of [Gobble Logic] (http://gobblelogic.com/), for his insurmoutable help in keeping this project alive!
+* Matt Wild of [Gobble Logic] (http://gobblelogic.com/), for his insurmoutable help in keeping this project alive.
-* Amy Shanks of [Strategic Recruitment Solutions] (http://www.strategicrecruitmentsolutions.com/), for her enouragement and continuing support to Job Manager.
+* Amy Shanks of [Strategic Recruitment Solutions] (http://www.strategicrecruitmentsolutions.com/), for her encouragement and continuing support to Job Manager.
 * [Jet Brains](https://www.jetbrains.com/phpstorm/), for their support of Open Source projects by providing development tools and resources like PhpStorm.
-* [Automattic](http://automattic.com/), for their support and feedback on features, design and usability.
+* [Automattic](http://automattic.com/),for their support and feedback on features, design and usability.
 * All the wonderful people who've submitted bugs, feedback and feature requests - you're the people who keep us on our toes and help give this project life!

 Print Icon by [Piotr Kwiatkowski](http://www.piotrkwiatkowski.co.uk), under a [CC BY-ND](http://creativecommons.org/licenses/by-nd/3.0/) license.

 == Changelog ==

+= 0.7.25 =
+* FIXED Cross-Site Scripting exploit (XSS)
+* Tested for WordPress 4.3

+= 0.7.24 =
+* Filter fix - update
+* ADDED: Support for [CSS Hero] (https://www.csshero.org/plugins/job-manager)
+* ADDED: Italian Translation, provided by Criss Seregni
+* ADDED: Support for [Sidekick] Walkthroughs (https://wordpress.org/plugins/sidekick)
+* Tested for WordPress 4.2.3

 = 0.7.23 =
 * FIXED: Star filter fix (Filter Applications by Rating)